grace-notes/website/contents/topics/babylon.md

 ---
-title: Babylon
+title: "Babylon"
-display_title: Babylon
+pdf: "babylon.pdf"
+description: "Babylon lay on the bank of the Euphrates in the land of Shinar (Gen. 10:10), in the northern area of Babylonia (now southern Iraq) called Accad (as opposed to the southern area called Sumer)."
 template: lesson.jade
-description: Babylon lay on the bank of the Euphrates in the land of Shinar (Gen. 10:10), in the northern area of Babylonia (now southern Iraq) called Accad (as opposed to the southern area called Sumer).
-[MAR 2013]
 ---